Pope Francis has appointed Nigerian Archbishop Jude Thaddeus Okolo as apostolic nuncio to Ireland.

 “During that time there has been, with one or two exceptions, a clear lack of leadership from Irish bishops, even a marked reluctance to follow the example of Pope Francis.”

-They said that in recent years, only “safe, compliant, ultra-orthodox men” had been appointed bishops, adding: “In the appointment of bishops in recent years, men with either vision or leadership ability were largely excluded from consideration.”
+They said that in recent years, only “safe, compliant, ultra-orthodox men” had been appointed bishops, adding: “Men with either vision or leadership ability were largely excluded from consideration.”